picsoritdidnthappen/poidh-v3/docs-site/docs/contracts/api.md

 **Requirements:**
 - Caller must be issuer
-- No external contributors yet
+- Bounty is not currently under vote

 ---